s2l1/Headless-Samourai-Dojo/README.md

 `$ tail -f ~/.bitcoin/debug.log`

-When “bitcoind” is still starting, you may get an error message like “verifying blocks”.
+When bitcoind is still starting, you may get an error message like “verifying blocks”.
 That’s normal, just give it a few minutes.
 Among other infos, the “verificationprogress” is shown.
 Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.
+Since `-txindex` was specified in the `bitcoin.conf` file it will take over 30 minutes for bitcoin to build the transaction index.

 If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.
 A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.

 ## 12. [VALIDATION]